markongithub/gtfstk/README.rst

 - Add more tests
 - Add a decorator or use logging for timing function calls
 - Update timing comments to reference a test feed, such as Portland
+- Implement upsampling of time series (up to at most 1 minute frequency)